-How to Stay Safe When Long-Term Backpacking – Do This One Thing
+How to Stay Safe Backpacking?
+Do This One Thing

 Travel safety is something many people worry about.
-In fact, it’s often a reason why people don’t go long-term travelling at all!
+In fact, it’s often the main reason why people don’t go long-term travelling at all!

 There are many tips and tricks on keeping safe as you travel, but we wanted to share one hack that no one talks about.